GemTalk/Rowan/docs/Specification_components.md

 - A *postload doit name*.
 - A list of *package names*.
 - A list of *component names*.

-An `active` **subcomponent** may be visible in a code browser and as such can be used to provide finer grained organization for classes within the browser, than that provided by the **components**.

 #### Conditional Subcomponents
 A **subcomponent** has a *condition* associated with it.